James P. Hoffa: 1996 campaign

 Hoffa campaigned against the Teamsters incumbent president, Ron Carey, at the Teamsters international convention of June 1996 in Philadelphia.
 After nearly 500,000 votes were cast in early November 1996, Ron Carey had won the election with 52 percent of the vote.
 At the time Carey characterized the victory as one for "reformers in the American labor movement."

-Five months later, in April 1997, news broke that a federal grand jury was investigating allegations that Ron Carey had received illegal campaign kickbacks and employer contributions during the Teamsters election the previous year.
+Five months later, in April 1997, news broke that a federal grand jury was investigating Hoffa led allegations that Ron Carey had received illegal campaign kickbacks and employer contributions during the Teamsters election the previous year.
 The union has been supervised by a court-appointed administrator ever since a consent decree with the Justice Department in 1989.

 A new election for Teamsters president was ordered by the federal government in August 1997, after federal official Barbara Zack Quindel's investigation uncovered a "complex network of schemes" that involved the improper use of Teamster assets.

 Quindel found that the Carey campaign had received more than $220,000 in illegal contributions.
 Ultimately, the Independent Review Board found that more than $750,000 in union assets had been used in Carey's 1996 reelection campaign.

 During the 1998 election Tom Leedham, then-director of the Teamsters Warehouse Division, campaigned against James P. Hoffa.
 Campaigning to unite the union, Hoffa won the election.
 After having lost narrowly in 1996 to Ron Carey, Hoffa's new role as president was considered by Teamster members as a chance to rebuild the union.

 Hoffa was re-elected in 2001, 2006, 2011, and 2016 to five-year terms.

 1999

-"The first big test of the Hoffa administration" was the ratification in June 1999, of a four-year contract covering 13,000 carhaul members after an unprecedented amount of communication in the form of rallies, newsletters, and a telephone hotline that was called more than 20,000 times over the course of the contract campaign.
+"The first big test of the Hoffa administration" after abruptly walking away from the Overnite Transportation organization effort that Ron Carey had all but won, was the ratification in June 1999, of a four-year contract covering 13,000 carhaul members after an unprecedented amount of communication in the form of rallies, newsletters, and a telephone hotline that was called more than 20,000 times over the course of the contract campaign.
 Solidarity rallies in Detroit, Los Angeles, and Nashville attracted more than 6,000 carhaulers, family members, and friends.
 The new contract averted a national strike and included pension gains, job security language, and significant wage increases.

 "The new union leader is being closely watched in part because he has pledged to restore unity in Teamsters' ranks in the wake of a divisive campaign finance scandal."

-Two thousand full-time jobs were created after Teamster pressure on United Parcel Service (UPS) as part of the commitment made by the 1997 contract.
+Two thousand full-time jobs were created after Teamster pressure on United Parcel Service (UPS) as part of the commitment made by the 1997 contract won by Ron Carey.
 "My administration sent UPS management a very clear message.
 We expect UPS to meet their obligations under the 1997 agreement, and we will not tolerate company delays or numbers manipulation."